Bioconductor/bioc_git_transition/doc/scenario-6-abandon-changes.md

 2. You will lose your custom collaborator settings in GitHub.

-3. You will lose any Github-specific changes.
+3. You will lose any GitHub-specific changes.

 [Scenario-1]: scenario-1-svn-to-github.md
 [Scenario-3]: scenario-3-pull-from-gitbioc-push-github.md